 Before you arrive at Mariehamn by boat, there is a place you’re going to see.
 It’s a group of islets that seem to be the first glimpse of land, and even though there is a white pyramid there, this is not part of a fever dream.
-This is Kobba Klintar, an old pilot station that was used to assist the ships arriving in the capital of the Åland Islands.
+This is Kobba Klintar, an old pilot station used to assist the ships arriving in the capital of the Åland Islands.

-We had the pleasure of exploring Kobba Klintar back in June of 2015, and the experience was so fantastic that we can still remember everything we saw there today.
-From the beautiful rocky island to the particular architecture, from the tiny islets around Kobba Klintar to the enormous ships to come close.
+We had the pleasure of exploring Kobba Klintar back in June of 2015, and the experience was so fantastic that we can still remember everything we saw there today, from the beautiful rocky island to the particular architecture, from the tiny islets around Kobba Klintar to the enormous ships to come close.

-But, before you start wondering about this, we will tell you what can you see and do at Kobba Klintar.
+But before you start wondering about this, we will tell you what you can see and do at Kobba Klintar.

-This pyramid-shaped building is a copy of the original one that was demolished back in the 1950s but it has a weird aura to it.
+This pyramid-shaped building is a copy of the original one that was demolished in the 1950s but has a weird aura.
 Something that you can only feel when you enter a white pyramid building in the middle of the sea between Sweden and Finland.

-From Kobba Klintar you have an unobstructed view of the sea in the direction of Sweden, and you can see as far as your eyes can see, and the weather allows you to.
+From Kobba Klintar, you have an unobstructed view of the sea in the direction of Sweden, and you can see as far as your eyes can see, and the weather allows you to.
 It was a gorgeous summer day when we visited the island, and we got even luckier since we were there at the right time to see the ferries between Stockholm and Turku passing by.

-How can you arrive there?
+How can you get there?